RochaAriel/LandingPage/README.md

 # 💻 Landing Page - DNC School

-This project is a **Landing Page** developed as part of my learning journey in the **Software Engineering** course by [DNC].
+This project is a **Landing Page** developed as part of my learning journey in the **Software Engineering** course by DNC.
 The goal of the page is to present the free Introduction to Technology course, highlighting its benefits and testimonials from former students.

 ## 📸 Preview